By Stephen Roche (Dorset HealthCare) and Annie Ding (NHSmail COE)

-A Clinical Safety Case is a piece of work that demonstrates compliance to the NHS Digital Clinical Safety standards.
+A Clinical Safety Case is a piece of work that demonstrates compliance to the NHS England Clinical Safety standards.
 Any healthcare IT system has to be assured by the manufacturer and by the deploying organisation for clinical safety.

 The way that you prove that is a Clinical Safety Case file.
 Within that file, you have a Hazard Log of clinical safety hazards and a Clinical Safety Case Report which summaries the work done, hazards and mitigations.
 At the end you make a recommendation on whether it is safe to deploy the system.

 There were two of us initially.
 We are part of the IT Clinical Team – we are a team of clinicians who sit in the wider IT team.